neoncortex/bashed/README.md

 Images can be disabled by setting the variable edimg to 0.

+### Multimedia:
+If you are using Bashed with Terminology, you can view the all the media files in a text file using the command emq.
+It will call tyq with all media files present in a text file, like images, audio, and video.

 ### Variables:
 #### fn:
 Contains the complete path to the file beign edited.